Release Date: January 27, 2015

 Howe says the following 10 documents are needed for VITA workers to provide these tax services:

-identification (government-issued ID for each adult).
+1. Proof of identification (government-issued ID for each adult).

 2. Original Social Security card for each filer and dependent.